California Do Not Track Disclosure

-- Editors, publishers, clients, employers, and/or other third parties for whom we provide writing/editing/writing consulting services and/or to whom we may license, sell, or otherwise offer our content and/or other creative work.
+- Editors, publishers, clients, employers, and/or other third parties for whom we provide (and/or to whom we offer) our writing/editing/writing consulting services and/or to whom we may license, sell, or otherwise offer our content and/or other creative work.

 - Individuals or entities who help us promote and/or sell (or otherwise offer for commercial advantage) our content, writing/editing/writing consulting services, and/or other creative endeavors.

-- The public, through the publication, performance, broadcast, other dissemination, and/or public discussion of our content and/or other creative work; our sharing, discussing, and/or otherwise disseminating information that is already publicly available (e.g., in news articles, published works, and/or public records); and/or, as applicable, our publication of your comments, any images and/or other media you submit to us, and/or your other communications with us.
+- The public, through the publication, performance, broadcast, other dissemination, and/or public discussion of our content and/or other creative work; our sharing, discussing, and/or otherwise disseminating information that is already publicly available (e.g., in news articles, published works, and/or public records); and/or, as applicable, our publication of your comments, any images and/or other media you submit to us for publication and/or for use in or with our published work(s), and/or your other communications with us.

-- Where we deem it reasonable and appropriate (and to the extent permitted by applicable law/regulations) to enable us to make informed hiring, employment, and/or other business decisions regarding prospective employees, independent contractors, and/or business partners, and/or:
+- As we deem reasonable and appropriate (and to the extent permitted by applicable law/regulations) to enable us to make informed hiring, employment, and/or other business decisions regarding prospective employees, independent contractors, and/or business partners, and/or:

-- Where we believe in good faith that such disclosure is reasonably necessary to protect property, rights, and/or safety, and/or:
+- If we believe in good faith that such disclosure is reasonably necessary to protect property, rights, security, and/or safety, and/or:

-- Where the individual or household to whom the information pertains has asked or authorized us to do so, and/or:
+- If the person(s) to whom the information pertains have asked or authorized us to do so, and/or: